EthamQ/doodle_clone_2018/server/README.md

 router.get('/event/:uuid', logic.getDoodleEventByUUID);
 5. Update title, description, eventType, location of an event if you are the creator of an event router.post('/event/update/:adminUUID', logic.updateDoodleEvent);
-6. Delete a participator of an event router.post('/participant/remove/:adminUUID', participantLogic.removeParticipants);
+6. Delete a participant of an event router.post('/participant/remove/:adminUUID', participantLogic.removeParticipants);
 7. Add dates to an event if you are the creator router.post('/date/add/:adminUUID', dateLogic.addDatesToEvent);